-Wherever you find tile installed in your home, you can always find grout right along with it.
+Every tiled surface in your home was also grouted and may need regrouted at some point in time.
 Grout is integral to every tile installation, protecting the edges of the tiles from damage and keeping moisture from reaching the substrate below the tiles.
 Unfortunately, there are numerous ways that a grout installation can go wrong.
-From grout of the wrong consistency to grout that dries too soon, fix your grout mishaps as soon as you catch them for a long-lasting installation.
+From grout of the wrong consistency to grout that dries too soon, grout mishaps need fixed quickly to ensure a long-lasting installation.

 Properly mixed grout has the consistency of slightly runny creamy peanut butter.
-When scooped onto the end of a grout float, it should stay put, not drip or run back into the bucket.
-Grout is rarely mixed up too dry; when it is too dry it is difficult to stir and crumbles.
-Grout is frequently mixed up too wet, however.
-Grout that is too wet or runny does not cure properly, leaving the finished joints weak and prone to cracking or crumbling, as well as to efflorescence, a chalky, white appearance.
+When scooped onto the end of a grout float, it should stay put rather than dripping or running back into the bucket.
+Grout is frequently mixed up too wet and doesn't cure properly when it is.
+Soggy grout leaves the finished joints weak and prone to cracking or crumbling, as well as to efflorescence, a chalky, white appearance.
 If your grout is runny or too wet, add additional dry grout to the mixture until it reaches the proper consistency for use.

 Weak, Cracked or Insufficient Grout

 Too much water in the grout, or too much water in the sponge as you clean the grout, may result in a partially-filled or weak grout joint.
 There may be holes, cracks or gaps in the grout lines, which can weaken the integrity of the joint and allow moisture to penetrate beneath the tiles.
 While it is tempting to simply apply more grout, new grout will not bond properly to grout that has already cured.
 To fix this problem, dig the old grout out with a utility knife or a grout saw.
 Clean the joint well with denatured alcohol to remove any remaining grout residue, then regrout the joint.